NevTrace-org/Easy-Connect/README.md

 ### External collaborators

 - **Pablo F. Burgueño (Advisor and Lawyer)**
-  - Pablo is the co-founder of NevTrace and a lawyer specializing in cybersecurity, privacy, and LegalTech law.
+  - Cofounder of NevTrace and a lawyer specializing in cybersecurity, privacy, and LegalTech law.
 He currently works as a lawyer and professor at ESIC.
   - He is a member of INMERSIVA XR, DENAE, and ASEDA, as well as the data protection and cryptoasset spaces of the European Cybercrime Centre at Europol.
   - **LinkedIn (+13,000 followers):** [Pablo F. Burgueño](https://www.linkedin.com/in/pablofb/)
   - **X (+8,000 followers):** [@pablofb](https://x.com/pablofb)